typedb/typedb-docs/09-query/07-compute-query.md

 [tab:end]
 </div>

 Given that `V24819` is the id of a `person` and `V93012` is the id of a `car`, we are asking for the shortest path between the given `car` and `person` through an `employment` relationship with the `company`.
-Any other indirect association between the given person and car will be ignored when looking for the shortest path.
+Any other indirect association between the given person and car is ignored when looking for the shortest path.

 <div class="note">
 [Note]